khrome/xbox-live/README.md

 ###[Overwatch](docs/overwatch.md)

-Destiny provides combat summaries on a percharacter basis (as well as inclusing global totals)
+Destiny provides combat summaries on a per-character basis (as well as including global totals)

 Testing